How To Store Bread Yeast

 Prior to using refrigerated dry yeast, it should be removed from the cold and placed on the counter until it reaches room temperature.
 This typically takes about 30-45 minutes.

-Remove only the amount of yeast which will be used for baking and immediately return the remainder to the refrigerator.
+Remove only the amount which will be used for baking and immediately return the remainder to the refrigerator.

 How To Test for Freshness Before Using Stored Yeast